Dennis Hopson

-Dennis Hopson (born April 22, 1965) is an American former basketball coach and professional player.
-A prolific scorer while playing at Ohio State University, Hopson's stellar shooting skills placed him second for the NCAA Men's Basketball Division I scoring title during the 1986-87 season and eventually first on Ohio State's all-time men's basketball career points record.
+Dennis Hopson (born April 22, 1965) is an American basketball coach and former professional player.
+A prolific scorer while playing at The Ohio State University, Hopson's stellar shooting skills placed him second for the NCAA Men's Basketball Division I scoring title during the 1986-87 season and eventually first on The Ohio State's all-time men's basketball career points record.
 The All-American and 1987 Big Ten Conference Player of the Year was selected as the third overall pick in the 1987 NBA draft by the New Jersey Nets, playing a total of five seasons in the league.
 Hopson spent the majority of the 1990s playing basketball overseas before retiring at the close of the decade.

 College career

 A six-foot five-inch (1.96 m) shooting guard and small forward, Dennis Hopson was a standout at Toledo's Bowsher High School before enrolling at Ohio State University.
-He began his collegiate basketball career with the Ohio State Buckeyes on a quiet note, averaging 5.3 points per game as a freshman and 9.8 points per game during his sophomore campaign.
+He began his collegiate basketball career with The Ohio State Buckeyes on a quiet note, averaging 5.3 points per game as a freshman and 9.8 points per game during his sophomore campaign.
 Hopson began to blossom during his junior year when he more than doubled his scoring average to 20.9 points per game.
 The star Buckeye swingman entered a new phase in his game when the school installed Gary Williams as their new head coach in 1986.
 Williams implemented a quicker offensive tempo that complimented Hopson's preference for a running game, which subsequently allowed Hopson to further increase his production on offense.
-Hopson's gifted jump shot and extraordinary scoring abilities placed him as the second leading scorer in Division I during the 1986-87 season and earned him the 1987 Big Ten Player of the Year award.
-He was also considered an all-around athlete as a senior: His point guard-like passing touch helped him record 3.6 assists per game (second best on the team) and despite his size Hopson nonetheless lead the Buckeyes in rebounds, averaging 8.2 rebounds per game during his final season.
-He completed his tenure at Ohio State with All-American honors and became the school's all-time leader in points and steals (Jay Burson would later break the school's steals record in 1989).
+Hopson's gifted jump shot and extraordinary scoring abilities off the dribble and in the open court placed him as the second leading scorer in Division I during the 1986-87 season and earned him the 1987 Big Ten Player of the Year award.
+He was also considered an all-around athlete as a senior: His point guard-like passing touch helped him record 3.6 assists per game (second best on the team) and despite his size Hopson nonetheless lead the Buckeyes in rebounds, averaging 8.2 per game during his final season.
+He completed his tenure at The Ohio State with All-American honors and became the school's all-time leader in points and steals (Jay Burson would later break the school's steals record in 1989, while Bruce Thornton would go on to break the school’s points records in 2026).